hannobraun/hanno.braun-odw.eu/content/notes/notebook/index.md

     )
 }}

-I adapted the concept from {{ ext_link(text="a video by Sea Lemon on YouTube", url="https://www.youtube.com/watch?v=nTeg8MH0PtI") }}.
+I adapted the concept from {{ ext_link(text="this video by Sea Lemon on YouTube", url="https://www.youtube.com/watch?v=nTeg8MH0PtI") }}.
 It didn't come out great, but it was cheap, and easy to do.
 The only real problem is, it's too big.
-I built this not only for the notebook, but also with the idea in mind, that I might want to bind some ebooks I like, that aren't available to buy in paper form.
+I built this not only with the notebook in mind, but also with the idea that I might want to bind some ebooks I like, that aren't available to buy in paper form.

 Figuring that since I can print A4 paper at home, I was going to need an A4-sized book press.
-This ignores the fact, that I need to fold the paper to bind it as a book.
+Forgetting, of course, that I need to fold the paper to bind it as a book.
 So an A5-sized press would have been more than enough.
 Oh well.

-Other than the book press, I only needed some small stuff, most of which I ordered from {{ ext_link(text="Modulor", url="https://www.modulor.de/en/") }}:
+Other than the book press, I only needed some small stuff, all of which I already has or ordered from {{ ext_link(text="Modulor", url="https://www.modulor.de/en/") }}:

 - A knife
 - A ruler